virusme/Automated-Trader-for-The-Chartist/README.md

 > * In case you want to run this software on multiple computers then increase the number of license's required during the registration process or contact info@theportfoliotrader.com for assistance.
 > * Dependency on Internet Explorer is temporary, I have included it so that the user can visualise the website login and file access actions.
 > * _This application should run fine on LINUX and OS X/Mac OS via [Mono](http://www.mono-project.com/).
 Due to the dependency of this version on Internet Explorer it might be a difficult ask.
 I have not tested this thoroughly.
 Contact info@theportfoliotrader.com if you want me to perform a thorough testing on LINUX or OS X/Mac OS.
 Next version of this software will not have Internet Explorer dependency._
-> * **DISCLAIMER**: Automated Trader for The Chartist is dependent upon the design and/or organisation of the [The Chartist](https://www.thechartist.com.au)'s website.
-In an event, where [The Chartist](https://www.thechartist.com.au)'s website has been re-designed or re-organised, the auto-trade functionality will not work without upgrading Automated Trader for The Chartist software.
+> * **DISCLAIMER**: Automated Trader for The Chartist is dependent upon the design and/or organisation of the [The Chartist](https://www.thechartist.com.au)'s website, delivery and format of trades as of today.
+In an event, where [The Chartist](https://www.thechartist.com.au)'s website and/or delivery and format of trades has been re-designed or re-organised, then auto-trade functionality may or may not work untill modifications have been made to this software to accomodate such changes.

 <br>
 <br>